Rosemont College: Main Building: Rathalla

+Rotwitt Theater & McShain/Brown Science Building

+The McShain/Brown Science Building, named for John McShain and alum Dorothy McKenna Brown, was originally built in 1953.
+McShain's daughter, Sr. Pauline "Polly" McShain, SHCJ, graduated from Rosemont in 1958.
+The facilities were renovated in 2014.
+The renovations included upgrades to the mechanical and electrical systems, as well as a full modernization of the space.

+In 2014, Rosemont College's McShain Performing Arts Center was renamed the Rotwitt Theater in recognition of the support from Jeffrey and Dianne Rotwitt.

+Sharon Latchaw Hirsh Community Center

+In 2019, Kimmel Bogrette completed the design and planning for a major renovation and expansion of Rosemont College's Cardinal Hall, which was renamed in honor of the college's outgoing president Sharon Latchaw Hirsch.
+Construction for the 75,000 square-foot facility cost $11 million.
+It features an indoor campus commons that serves as a gathering space for students, faculty, staff, and visitors.

 Athletics

-Rosemont, known athletically as the Ravens, is a Division III member of the National Collegiate Athletic Association (NCAA) and is a charter member of the Colonial States Athletic Conference (CSAC).
+Rosemont, known athletically as the Ravens, is a Division III member of the National Collegiate Athletic Association (NCAA) and is a member of the United East Conference (UEC).
+Rosemont was a charter member of the Colonial States Athletic Conference (CSAC), which merged into the UEC in July 2023.

 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer; tennis and outdoor track & field (in 2023–24); while women's sports include basketball, cross country, lacrosse, soccer, softball, tennis, golf, volleyball, outdoor track & field (in 2023–24) and lacrosse (in 2023–24).
 Rosemont's Athletic Complex is home to a fully gray synthetic turf multi-purpose field, the first all gray field in the United States.
-The baseball team will play its first season during the college's centennial.
+The baseball team played its first season during the institution's centennial.